jpjpcs/42_exam_rank_5/README.md

 - A **copy** of `ASpell`, replacing all occurrences of `"ASpell"` with `"ATarget"`, deleting effects and changing "name for type" and getName for getType.
 - Replace the `launch()` method with `getHitBySpell()`.
 - ATarget will inherit to Dummy, so we use virtual in the destructor, to allow that the destructor of the son could be used instead of the one that belongs to the father (in this case ATarget).
 This prevents memory leaks, as well as allows the creation of customized phrases when the son it´s destroyed.
+We don´t need to put virtual in the son's classes once we put it in the mother´s one.

 ```cpp
 virtual ~ATarget();